brooklynrail/brooklynrail-platform/content/events/2021/10/david-salle-tree-of-life.md

 ---
-title: "David Salle: Tree of Life"
+title: "Tree of Life: David Salle"
 deck: Featuring Salle and Jason Rosenfeld
 summary: Artist and writer David Salle joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading.